 Welcome

-How can I help you?
+Who I help

 For people living with serious health conditions a new diagnosis or worsening of symptoms can trigger a referral.
-Sometimes families want a therapist because their relationship is under strain, or because of worries about the impact on their partner, children or grandchildren.
+Sometimes families want a therapist because their relationship is under strain, or because of worries about the impact on their parents, partner, children or grandchildren.

 Other people want to talk about care giving, worries about dying, managing symptoms, intimacy, or just as a safe space to talk to someone about their whole experience.

-Family therapy will manage a focus both on the individual with the condition, but also the wider ramifications and influences on other members of the friend and family system.
+Therapy will manage a focus both on the individual with the condition, but also the wider ramifications and influences on other members of the friend and family system.

 Therapy can give you space to talk about your feelings and find ways of coping and feeling better.